eriksandall/gsheets-send-as-pdf/README.md

-# GSuite Send Sheet as PDF
+# GSheets Send as PDF

 This script adds a menu item and action for emailing the current sheet as a PDF attachment.
 The script will prompt the user for the recipient's email address.
 The `from`, `subject`, and `body` email parameters are defined in the code.